23 March 2023

 This is because Large Print is not digitally accessible and so it cannot be read by all accessible software such as refreshable braille displays, screen readers and screen magnifiers.

-Large Print is meant to be printed onto yellow paper for readability.
-Black text on yellow paper provides the reader with optimum colour contrast.
+Large Print is meant to be printed onto white or pale yellow paper for readability.
+Black text on a pale colour paper provides the reader with optimum colour contrast.
 You can ask for your Large Print document to be converted into pdf, but it will not be digitally accessible.

 2 print Large Print documents, with black text on pale yellow paper.
 They are bound with a black binding comb and are lying on a table.